discord-toolz/Discord-captcha-solver/README.md

 it solves image based or text based hcaptchas, and it's very fast, you can solve it for scraping, or use it for server joiners

-@.bas on discord, for more information
+@arrestants on discord, for more information